opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/getting-started.md

 Start using OpenSearch Benchmark right now to measure the performance of your OpenSearch cluster.
 This guide walks you through prerequisites for installing and running OpenSearch Benchmark, and provides some basic information about configuring OpenSearch Benchmark.

-## Installing software dependencies
+## Installing prerequisite software

-Depending on your desired use case, you can either install OpenSearch Benchmark on your host manually&#8212;using Python 3 and pip&#8212;or you can choose to run OpenSearch Benchmark in a Docker container.

-Using Docker to run OpenSearch Benchmark can be easier to configure than a manual installation, because all of the required software dependencies are included with the official image.
-There are, however, two important restrictions to keep in mind when you decide to run OpenSearch Benchmark in a Docker container:
+You can install OpenSearch Benchmark on your host manually&#8212;using Python 3 and pip&#8212;or you can choose to run OpenSearch Benchmark in a Docker container.
+Running OpenSearch Benchmark in a Docker container might be easier to set up because all of the required software dependencies are included with the official image.
+There are, however, two important restrictions to consider when you decide to run OpenSearch Benchmark in a Docker container:
-- You cannot distribute load test drivers using the OpenSearch Benchmark daemon.
+- You cannot distribute load worker coordinator hosts using the OpenSearch Benchmark daemon when you run OpenSearch Benchmark using Docker.
-- You can only use the `benchmark-only` pipeline.
+- You can only use the `benchmark-only` pipeline when you run OpenSearch Benchmark using Docker.

+### Option 1: Installing OpenSearch Benchmark manually with Python 3 and pip

+First, you need to choose a host that will run OpenSearch Benchmark.
+You can install OpenSearch Benchmark on any compatible host running Linux&#8212;such as Ubuntu, Amazon Linux 2, and Red Hat-based distributions like CentOS&#8212;or macOS.
+We recommend that you do not install OpenSearch Benchmark on a host that is also running OpenSearch because

+### Option 2: Installing OpenSearch Benchmark with Docker

 You can find official images for OpenSearch Benchmark on [Docker Hub](https://hub.docker.com/r/opensearchproject/opensearch-benchmark) or on the [Amazon ECR Public Gallery](https://gallery.ecr.aws/opensearchproject/opensearch-benchmark).
 {: .note}

-### Option 1: Installing OpenSearch Benchmark manually with Python 3 and pip

-### Option 2: Installing OpenSearch Benchmark using Docker

-You can deploy OpenSearch Benchmark to your host using two different methods:
-1. You can install OpenSearch Benchmark with Python 3 and pip
-1.

 with the official [Docker](https://www.docker.com/) distribution.
 The Docker distribution of OpenSearch Benchmark, which can be found on [Docker Hub](https://hub.docker.com/r/opensearchproject/opensearch-benchmark) and in the [Amazon ECR Public Gallery](https://gallery.ecr.aws/opensearchproject/opensearch-benchmark), is already bundled with the necessary software packages.
 That means that you can spend less time configuring OpenSearch Benchmark host and more time tuning your OpenSearch cluster for optimal performance.